lbwomenintech/get-involved/README.md

 We value open source and want to provide a platform for others to get involved in LBWiT!

 Why Contribute to LBWiT?
-- For those who are new to tech, you can use your contributions to your resume and professional experience?
+- For those who are new to tech, you can use your contributions to add to your resume and professional experience
 - For those who are senior, you can use this platform to share your skills with others
 - This is an opportunity to be mentored and be a mentor
 - Have a community of like minded individuals